There are more options than ever to help prevent unplanned pregnancy.

 Many factors go into making this important decision.
 What once was a good method for you a few years ago may not fit your busy lifestyle and schedule now, and new options may have become available.
 Your UHS clinician can assist you in finding the right method for your individual needs and preferences, including options for those who are ready to think about family planning.

-You may now start, refill or renew oral contraceptives, patch or rings without an appointment through a UHS Nurse via eTang messaging!
+- You can, refill or renew oral contraceptives, patch or rings without an appointment through a UHS Nurse via eTang messaging!

 Prescription-based methods like birth control pills, diaphragms, Nuvaring, Xulane patch, Nexplanon, Depo Provera shots, and IUDs (ParaGard, Mirena, and Skyla) are all covered 100% by Berkeley SHIP.
 For students with other insurances, prescriptions may be available for some methods to use at a pharmacy covered by your insurance.
 Some methods like the implant Nexplanon or IUD require 2-3 visits for completing the informed consent process and procedures.
 Your clinician will be able to help you time the proper start to these very effective and long-acting contraceptives.